OOP-Classroom/OOPportfolioTemplate/Weekly Exercises/1 Getting Started/Getting Started.md

 ## Writing A Simple Java Program

 You commit all work to repos on yout GitHub account.
+You should use the standard assignment template in the Assessment directory.
 You will be able to use this when you attempt the online tests (for marks).

 You should include an associated README.md file which contains the output of the code when run.